 Applications for the second 2018 course have now closed.
-Training is due to commence on 22 October 2018.
+Training has commenced on 22 October 2018.

 The first course of 2019 commences with distance education on 25 March 2019.
 Download our brochure here: Equine Dental Training Brochure 2019